RalphHightower/blog/_posts/2024-09-12-DonaldTrumpFuckingIdiot.md

 *How?*

 - Tame your temper!
 Quit throwing **Trumper Tantrums!**
+- Quit your whining, <"It’s not fair!
+It’s not fair!"*
 - Quit your pathological lying and tell the God-damned truth!
 - Grow up and start treating people with respect.
 I.e., quit that childish behavior of calling people names.
 - Be a true leader!
 A true leader recognizes team members, and subordinates for their accomplishment, and accepts the blame when things fail.
 A true leader does not use intimidation and fear.